legit92/Ecommerce_website/README.md

 - We have created an an endpoint that will update the existing data in MongoDB.
 - We have also implemented the logic of auto filling the form with previous data and give option to edit.

+## Milestone 14: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have created an endpoint that delete the product with specific ID from MongoDB.